chrisburnell/chrisburnell.com/src/posts/articles/2017-06-16-unique-pairs-in-scss.md

 If your code does the opposite of any of those things, you should re-evaluate what you’re trying to achieve to work out the path of least resistance.

-Be wary of Sass which appears more complex or lengthier than its compiled CSS counterpart.
+Be wary of SCSS which appears more complex or lengthier than its compiled CSS counterpart.
 It’s only worth the luxury of not having to manage something manually if the pre-compiled code is easy, if not easier, to understand than the compiled output.
-An example of where this would work might be within a grid system, when defining and maintaining the styles for multiple columns and layouts of columns in CSS is clearly more time-consuming than generating it automatically from a handful of Sass variables.
+An example of where this would work might be within a grid system, when defining and maintaining the styles for multiple columns and layouts of columns in CSS is more time-consuming than generating it automatically from a handful of SCSS variables.

 ## An example